appclacks/mirabelle/site/mirabelle/content/_index.md

-# Mirabelle, a powerful stream processing engine
+# Mirabelle, a powerful event stream processing engine

-Mirabelle is a stream processing engine which can be used to aggregate events, metrics, logs and traces.
+Mirabelle is a stream processing engine which can be used to aggregate events of any kinds (logs, metrics, traces...).

-Its powerful and extensible DSL allows you to define computations on a stream of data.
-Mirabelle offers natively a lot of functions (time windows, mathematical operations, transforming data, relabeling, etc.) which can be easily combined according to your needs.
+Its powerful and extensible DSL allows you to define computations on events streams.
+Mirabelle offers natively a lot of functions (time windows, mathematical operations, transforming data, relabeling, etc.) which can be easily combined according to your needs. +

-It can be used for a lot of use cases like monitoring, fraud detection, alerting, to route events and metrics between different systems...

 ![Mirabelle](img/mirabelle_presentation.png)